0xIbra/linux-tower-gpt-embeddings/README.md

 ## Technologies

 Linux Tower is built using:
-- Python: For the backend, possibly a Flask-based API.
+- Python: For the backend, Flask-based API.
 - Vue: For the frontend.
-- TypeScript: Used in some parts of the project.

 ## Current Status